When Does Sparsity Mitigate the Curse of Depth in LLMs: Introduction

 In parallel, a second trend has emerged in modern LLMs: the widespread adoption of \textit{sparse computation}.
+We use the term sparsity broadly here to include mechanisms that reduce effective interaction density, parameter participation, activation mass, or independent computational paths.
 Contemporary architectures increasingly incorporate sparsity at multiple levels: Mixture of Experts (MoE) activates only parameter subsets~\citep{liu2025deepseek,yang2025qwen3}, Grouped Query Attention (GQA) reduces attention density~\citep{ainslie2023gqa,shazeer2019fasttransformerdecodingwritehead}, and extended sequence lengths naturally induce sparse attention patterns~\citep{yuan2025native,xiao2023efficient}.
 While these innovations are typically justified by efficiency gains, their impact on variance propagation dynamics remains poorly understood.
 Intriguingly, these two approaches may be more deeply connected than previously recognized.
 Prior study has documented "signal collapse" in certain sparse networks, where variance diminishes as connection density decreases~\citep{dey2024sparse,dey2025don}, suggesting that sparsity might inherently regulate variance.
 This observation raises a compelling question: \emph{could sparsity—whether explicitly enforced through architecture or implicitly induced through training—serve as an intrinsic mechanism for mitigating the CoD by regulating variance propagation?}